 It seems as though diesel, groceries, fertilizer, grain and hay are all on the price escalator going up, up, up.

-There are a number of reasons for this run in prices, including pressure on crops from ethanol production, poor climate conditions in some areas and the declining value of the dollar.
-Of course none of these reasons lessen the impact on our pocketbooks, and horse owners are feeling the financial strain.
+There are many reasons for soaring prices, including pressure on crops from ethanol production, higher fuel prices, poor climate conditions in some areas and the declining value of the dollar.
+Of course, none of these reasons lessen the impact on our pocketbooks, and horse owners are feeling the financial strain.
 This has caused many horse owners to become more focused on getting the most value for their dollar when it comes to feeding their horses.

 Horse feed value